joagre/ratatoskr/ideas/r.md

 `table`: Table mapping between a key of any type and a value of any type

-`object` : Unit of encapsulation for constants, member variables and member functions
+`object` : Unit of encapsulation for member variables and functions

 # Symbols